medialize/ally.js/docs/api/style/focus-within.md

 * **NOTE:** In Firefox the [setting](about:config) `dom.webcomponents.enabled` needs to be set to `true` to enable ShadowDOM support.
 * **NOTE:** Firefox 34 does not expose `ShadowRoot.host`, coupled with `document.activeElement` pointing to the wrong element, we cannot find the first ShadowHost and can thus not apply `focus-within` properly.
 The `ShadowRoot.host` issue has been fixed in Firefox 37 (at the latest).
+* **NOTE:** The focus-within class is added asynchronously in Shadow DOM, but synchronously for the document.

 ## Demo